-4.2.1 Sexually Transmitted Infections
+3.1.1 Sexually Transmitted Infections

 Sexually transmitted infections (STIs) can be passed from an infected person to their partner during sexual intercourse.
-Rates of most sexually transmitted infections are highest amongst young people aged 16-24; rates of selected sexually transmitted infections are also high amongst men who have sex with men and women and men from black African and black Caribbean communities living in the UK.
-Salford has one the highest incidence of HIV outside of London and Manchester.
-Diagnoses of common sexually transmitted infections including chlamydia, gonorrhoea, genital herpes and genital warts are also increasing.
-Syphilis is also increasing more rapidly than in other areas.
+Rates of most STIs are highest amongst young people aged 16-24; rates of selected STIs are also high amongst gay, bisexual and men who have sex with men (GBMSM), and women and men from Black African and Black Caribbean communities living in the UK.
+Salford has one of the highest incidences of HIV outside of London and Manchester.
+Diagnoses of common STIs including chlamydia and gonorrhoea are also increasing, with rates of genital herpes and genital warts rising following a fall in diagnoses in 2020.
+Syphilis is also increasing more rapidly than in other areas, with Salford having the highest prevalence rate for syphilis in the North West.

-4.2.2 Conceptions / Contraception
+3.1.2 Conceptions / Contraception